pragmatrix/Promise/README.md

 #### Composing Promises

-The returned promise can now be composed with other methods that return promises:
+The promise returned by `readBlob()` can now be composed with other functions that return promises:

 	readBlob(blob).then(bytes => writeFile("name", bytes));